 Available languages for this post

-Using Photoshop’s 3D features is easy to create a pyramid or other 3D shapes.
+Using Photoshop’s 3D features it is easy to create a pyramid or other 3D shapes.
 Or you can create them manually using the Polygonal Lasso Tool.

 I created the 3D shape from the menu 3D>New mesh from layer>Pyramid.
 I used the Infinite Light to add some shadow on the sides of it so that my 3D reflection looked more realistic.